dansays/thingy/README.md

 	"this evening" section.
 - If a specified time is before 7:00 and lacks an am/pm suffix, it will be assumed to be in the evening.
 No accidental reminders at 5am.

+## Installation

+An action group is available in the [Drafts Action Directory](https://actions.getdrafts.com/g/1HG).
+If you wish to customize, run `npm run build` to generate the bundled script to import into Drafts.